-The 2023 river level was lower overall than the 1-in-5-year average.
-It was slightly higher than the 1992 Representative Year in the recreation season (May - September).
-A later than typical spring melt caused a delayed reaction to the spring rise and fall of river levels.
+The 2024 river level was lower overall than the 1-in-5-year average and higher than the 1992 Representative Year in the recreation season.
+A later than typical spring melt caused a delayed reaction to the spring rise and fall of river levels (see Section 4.3).

-In 2023, there were 1,039 CSO events with an estimated sewage discharge of 5,368 ML.
-This represents a decrease from 2022 in both the number of CSO events and in overall CSO volume (see Section 4).
+In 2024, there were 1,332 CSO events with an estimated sewage discharge of 12,186 ML.
+This represents an increase from 2023 in both the number of CSO events and in overall CSO volume (see Section 4.1).